Above the Law (website): Controversies

 In 2011, Above the Law was sued for $50 million for an erroneous story about a rape to which one of its articles linked.
 The suit was ultimately settled out of court.

 In 2016, Above the Law received criticism from many publications when Mystal wrote an article suggesting that jury nullification of crimes by black people against white people could be used by jurors as a form of protest.

+In 2020, Above the Law was the subject of a detailed New York Times article by Elizabeth Williamson.
+She wrote that "since March [2025], when Mr. Trump began targeting for retribution top law firms whose clients and past work he does not like, Above the Law has become a rage read for lawyers incensed at the firms that accommodated him."